 Which insurance carriers offer flood insurance?

-What you need to know before you buy flood insurance
+What to know before buying flood insurance

 What does a typical flood insurance policy cover?

 There are a couple of types of flood insurance, and what kind you have will dictate what’s covered.
-The first is building property coverage, which covers:

 - The structure of your house

 - Permanently installed carpeting

 - Detached garages

 If you want the items inside your house to be covered under your flood policy, you’ll have to purchase an additional type of coverage: personal property (or contents) flood coverage.